CedricPerret/JuliassicPark/README.md

 ---

 ## 🚀 Quick start
 The main entry point is `evol_model`, which runs a complete evolutionary simulation.
-To run a simulation, you need to at least define:
+To run a simulation, you must define at least the following:

 1. **Initial trait values** – defines the number and type of traits.
 2. **A fitness function** – defines how trait values affect fitness.